wasawi/HelloITK/README.md

 Then clone this git into openFrameworks/apps/myApps and do the following:

-'''
-Run Cmake software
+⋅⋅⋅Run Cmake software⋅⋅
-Source path: openFrameworks/apps/myApps/HelloITK
+⋅⋅⋅Source path: openFrameworks/apps/myApps/HelloITK⋅⋅
-Build path: openFrameworks/apps/myApps/HelloITK/build
+⋅⋅⋅Build path: openFrameworks/apps/myApps/HelloITK/build⋅⋅
-Click Configure.
+⋅⋅⋅Click Configure⋅⋅
-	It will ask you to create build dir. ok
+⋅⋅⋅	It will ask you to create build dir. ok⋅⋅
-	Select Xcode, ok
+⋅⋅⋅	Select Xcode, ok⋅⋅
-When it finishes, Click generate.
+⋅⋅⋅When it finishes, Click generate.⋅⋅
-Close Cmake
+⋅⋅⋅Close Cmake⋅⋅

-Go to the path (in terminal)
+⋅⋅⋅Go to the path (in terminal)⋅⋅
-~ $ cd openFrameworks/apps/myApps/HelloITK/build
+⋅⋅⋅~ $ cd openFrameworks/apps/myApps/HelloITK/build⋅⋅

-Open the Xcode project file
+⋅⋅⋅Open the Xcode project file⋅⋅
-Build it and run it.
+⋅⋅⋅Build it and run it.⋅⋅

-You can also run it with this from your HelloITK/build/Debug directory:
+⋅⋅⋅You can also run it with this from your HelloITK/build/Debug directory:⋅⋅ ⋅⋅⋅$ ./HelloInsight ⋅⋅
-$ ./HelloInsight

-Output:
+⋅⋅⋅Output:⋅⋅
-Hello ITK World !
+⋅⋅⋅Hello ITK World !⋅⋅
-'''